FDA approved for more than 25 years

 Before/after images shared by customers who have purchased varying products, including prescription based products.
 Prescription products require an online consultation with a healthcare provider who will determine if a prescription is appropriate.
 These customers’ results have not been independently verified.
 Individual results will vary.
 Customers were given free product.

-Since an asymmetrical hairline can be a result of many things, there’s no single treatment for how to fix an uneven hairline.
+Since an asymmetrical hairline can result from many things, there’s no single treatment for how to fix an uneven hairline.
 The cause of an uneven hairline will determine the treatment.

 If the affected areas of your hairline are irritated or painful, your healthcare provider might give you topical medication.